veronzHub/Responsive-Email-Framework/README.md

 ## Usage ##
 Code the email using tables and apply the desired grid class to the "td" tags the same as you would with the [960 Grid System](http://960.gs/).
+Do not add dimensions to the HTML, the CSS will handle that.

 	<table border="0" align="center" cellpadding="0" cellspacing="0" class="container">
     <tr>